-Ongoing improvement actions: A new study abroad course was offered in the summer of 2019.
-A gift from a generous alumnus has allowed the department to create an "Undergraduate Student Opportunity Fund" which will attempt to address some of the financial limitations that prevent students from taking advantage of various professional development opportunities, including (but not limited to) internships and education abroad.
+Ongoing improvement actions: The Department's "Undergraduate Student Opportunity Fund" attempts to address some of the financial limitations that prevent students from taking advantage of various professional development opportunities, including (but not limited to) internships and education abroad.

 3. Allocate adequate DOE time (currently 15%) for the Director of Graduate Studies (DGS) to develop and implement clear graduate academic requirements, mentorship and expectations.